Pierre Pigneau de Béhaine: Return to Vietnam

 The party left France in December 1787 on board the Dryade, commanded by M. de Kersaint and accompanied by the Pandour, commanded by M. de Préville.
 They would again disembark in Pondicherry from May 1788 to July 1789.
 The Dryade was ordered by Conway to continue to Poulo Condor to meet with Nguyễn Ánh and deliver him 1,000 muskets bought in France and Father Paul Nghi, a Cochinchinese missionary devotee of Mgr Pigneau.

 However, Pigneau found the governor of Pondicherry unwilling to further fulfill the agreement.
 Although the Royal Council had already decided in October 1788 to endorse Conway, Pigneau was not informed until April.
 Pigneau was forced to use funds raised in France and enlist French volunteers.
 Of this duplicity, he defiantly noted: "I shall make the revolution in Cochinchina alone."
-He rejected an offer from the English, and raised money from French merchants in the region.
+He rejected an offer from the British East India Company, and raised money from French merchants in the region.
 Conway finally provided two ships to Pigneau, the Méduse, commanded by François Étienne de Rosily-Mesros, and another frigate.
 Pigneau used the raised funds to equip two more ships with weapons and ammunition, which he named the Long ("Dragon"), commanded by Jean-Baptiste Chaigneau, and the Phụng ("Phoenix"), commanded by Philippe Vannier, and enticed volunteers and deserters to man the vessels.
 Jean-Marie Dayot deserted the Pandour and was put in charge of supplies, transporting weapons and ammunitions on his ship the St. Esprit.
 Rosily, who had been commanding the Méduse deserted with 120 of his men, and was put in charge of recruitments.

 Pigneau's expedition left for Vietnam on 19 June 1789 and arrived at Vũng Tàu on 24 July 1789.
 The foreign contingent helped to consolidate southern Vietnam and modernized its army, navy and fortifications.
 Olivier de Puymanel, a former officer of the Dryade who has deserted in Poulo Condor, built in 1790 the Citadel of Saigon and in 1793 the Citadel of Diên Khánh according to the principles of Vauban.
 He also instructed Vietnamese troops in the modern use of artillery, and implemented European infantry methods in the Vietnamese army of Nguyễn Phúc Ánh.
 In 1792, Olivier de Puymanel was commanding an army of 600 men who had been trained with European techniques.
 Puymanel is said to have trained the 50,000 men of Nguyen's army.
 French bombs were used at the siege of Qui Nhơn in 1793.

 French Navy officers such as Jean-Marie Dayot and Jean-Baptiste Chaigneau were used to drill the navy.
 By 1792, a large naval fleet was formed, with two European warships and 15 frigates of composite design.
 In 1792, Dayot attacked the strategically important port of Qui Nhơn, opening the way to the Cochinchinese ships which then defeated the Tây Sơn fleet.
 In 1793, Dayot led a raid in which 60 Tây Sơn galleys were destroyed.